JulieKeisler/DRAGON/docs/source/Search_Operators/index.rst

    addons

-**DRAGON** provides an implementation of one typical neighborhood by variable, but the user may implement its own one.
+**DRAGON** provides an implementation of one neighborhood per variable, but users can implement their own.
 A neighborhood is a class inheriting from the abstract class `VarNeighborhood`, which is an `Addon`.
 It should have the following structure:

 .. code-block:: python